If You Have Lost a Loved One

 The amount of punitive damages is determined by the jury.
 These damages are in addition to the compensatory damages described above.
 Colorado law requires the injured party to prove “fraud, malice, or willful and wanton conduct” by the party at fault.
 Given that proof, the award cannot be more than the compensatory damages.

-Wrongful Death Lawyers in Colorado Springs
+Wrongful Death Lawyers in Colorado

 The Heuser brothers have practiced personal injury and wrongful death litigation in Colorado Springs for more than 30 years.
 We have helped thousands of clients here, in Pueblo, and elsewhere through the pain and uncertainty of a wrongful death case, recovering the compensation needed after a fatal accident.